The Last Days on Mars: Plot

-While Campbell and Lane wait for the sun to rise and the solar powered batteries to recharge, they discuss the nature of the zombies and Lane questions whether any human consciousness remains trapped in them.
+While Campbell and Lane wait for the sun to rise and the solar-powered batteries to recharge, they discuss the nature of the zombies.
+Lane questions whether any human consciousness remains trapped in them.
 Campbell attempts to comfort her and falls asleep.
-When he wakes up alone, Campbell realizes that Lane has fled into the desert and he chases her.
-Lane, who knows she is likely to turn, fails to deter Campbell from following her and in desperation, commits suicide by removing her helmet.
+When he awakens alone, Campbell realizes that Lane has fled into the desert, so he chases her.
+Lane, who knows she is likely to transform, fails to deter Campbell from following her.
+In desperation, she commits suicide by removing her helmet.
 After she dies, Lane reanimates and begs Campbell to destroy her.
-Campbell reluctantly complies by bashing her head in with a rock.
+Campbell reluctantly complies.

 Campbell and Irwin separately converge on the Aurora lander, where the reanimated Aldrich kills the lander's crew.
 Petrovic and the other zombies appear desiccated and inert.
 An infected Irwin initiates a launch, which takes him and Campbell into orbit.
 Campbell kills Irwin and ejects the body and virulent blood droplets into the vacuum of space.
-In a message to mission control, Campbell says he does not have enough fuel for a rendezvous but supplies aboard can last for months if they want to launch a rescue.
+In a message to mission control, Campbell says he does not have enough fuel for a rendezvous but that supplies aboard can last for months if they want to launch a rescue.
 He tells them that this might not be advisable as he could be infected, having gotten a drop of Irwin's infected blood on his face; if so he has just enough fuel for re-entry and a fast death.
 Campbell concludes that it will take 15 minutes for the transmission to be received and will await their reply.
 He subsequently ends the communication, still floating alone in space.